Borneo campaign: North Borneo

-Guerilla warfare
+Guerrilla warfare

-The conventional operations on British North Borneo were accompanied by a guerilla warfare campaign organised by Special Operations Australia (SOA).
+The conventional operations on British North Borneo were accompanied by a guerrilla warfare campaign organised by Special Operations Australia (SOA).
 This involved two operations; Operation Agas in British North Borneo and Operation Semut in Sarawak.
 These operations succeeded the unsuccessful Operation Python which had been undertaken between October 1943 and January 1944.

 Five SOA parties were inserted in North Borneo between March and July 1945.
 The Agas 1 and 2 parties established networks of agents and guerrillas in north-western Borneo.
 The Agas 4 and 5 parties were landed on the east coast of Borneo, and achieved little.
 The Agas 3 party investigated the Ranau area on the request of I Corps.
 The results of Operation Agas were mixed; its parties established control over their areas of operation, provided intelligence of variable quality and killed less than 100 Japanese.

 As part of Operation Semut over 100 Allied personnel organised into four parties were inserted by air into Sarawak from March 1945.
 Most of these personnel were Australian.
-The Semut parties were tasked with collecting intelligence and establishing guerilla forces.
-The inhabitants of Sarawak's interior, who were known as Dayaks, enthusiastically joined the guerilla groups and SOA personnel led small private armies.
+The Semut parties were tasked with collecting intelligence and establishing guerrilla forces.
+The inhabitants of Sarawak's interior, who were known as Dayaks, enthusiastically joined the guerrilla groups and SOA personnel led small private armies.
 No. 200 Flight RAAF and the Royal Australian Navy's Snake-class junks played important roles in this campaign by inserting SOA personnel and supplies.

 The guerilla forces launched attacks to gain control of the interior of Sarawak while the 9th Division focused on the coastal area, the oilfields, plantations and the ports in North Borneo.
 The guerillas operated from patrol bases around Balai, Ridan and Marudi, as well as in the mountains, along several key waterways including the Pandaruan and Limbang Rivers, and along the railway that ran between Beaufort and Tenom.
 They sought to disrupt the Japanese troops' freedom of movement and interdicted forces as they withdrew from the main combat zone.
 The RAAF flew air strikes to support the lightly armed guerillas, who at times had to evade better-armed Japanese units.
 The campaign was highly successful, and it is estimated that over 1,800 Japanese were killed in north Borneo through guerilla actions.